AndreTeixeira1998/overleafwiki/Server-Pro:-SAML-Config.md

 # Metadata for the Identity Provider

-The Identity Provider will need to be configured to recognize the ShareLaTeX server as a "Service Provider".
+The Identity Provider will need to be configured to recognize the Overleaf server as a "Service Provider".
 Consult the documentation for your SAML server for instructions on how to do this.

 Here is an example of appropriate Service Provider metadata, note the `AssertionConsumerService.Location`, `EntityDescriptor.entityID` and `EntityDescriptor.ID` properties, and set as appropriate.